rxn4chemistry/MultimodalAnalytical/paper_replication/mixture/README.md

 The experimental data used in this paper consists of the [NIST/EPA Gas-Phase Infrared Database](https://www.nist.gov/srd/nist-standard-reference-database-35).
 A license for the dataset can be obtained at the link above.
 We have supplied a [script](scripts/filter_nist.py) to filter the molecules from the dataset to produce the same finetuning set as used in our paper.

+**NOTE: Finetuning script is ommitted for all the scripts, for readability.
+To run finetuning refere to `./scripts/replicate_table_3.sh`.**

 ## Replicating Table 1

 Table 1 contains the script replicate the results and **pretrain** the models on the synthetic data and **fine-tune** on real data for *binary balanced mixtures*.
 For this use the script `replicate_table_1.sh`.
 See below for usage: